Solitude (King Midas Sound album)

-Solitude is the fourth studio album by King Midas Sound, the musical project of British musicians Kevin Martin and Roger Robinson.
-It was released on 15 February (Valentine's Day) 2019 through Cosmo Rhythmatic.
+Solitude is a studio album by King Midas Sound, a British musical project of producer Kevin Martin and vocalist Roger Robinson.
+It was released on 14 February 2019 through Cosmo Rhythmatic.
+It received universal acclaim from critics.

+Background

 The album is almost entirely beatless, and the lyrics explore isolation, loneliness, regret and resentment.
 According to Martin and Robinson, it was recorded in a fraught period, but the lyrics are not autobiographical.
+The album's cover art features a photograph taken by Daisuke Yokota.

+Critical reception

+Theo Korz for The Line of Best Fit wrote that "Solitude is not an easy record to enjoy – even in writing this review I was reluctant to return to it", but that the album was "brilliant and awful", while Louis Pattison for Pitchfork wrote that "Solitude is the sort of record it's hard to recommend wholeheartedly", saying it's "too severe, too unrelenting".